cmaneu/book.maneu.net/_posts/2014-9-1-High-performance-windows-store-apps.md

 See it on [Amazon][azn].

 I've just read *High-Performance Windows Store Apps* by [Brian Rasmussen][author].
-It's what not on my reading list, but as I've undergone a "performance sprint", I thought it was a good timing.
+It was not on my reading list, but as I've undergone a "performance sprint", I thought it was a good timing.

 ## What's inside?